pikepdf/pikepdf/docs/topics/objects.rst

 When objects are copied from one :class:`pikepdf.Pdf` to another, the underlying data is copied immediately into the target.
-As such it is possible to merge hundreds of `Pdf` into one, keeping only a single source and the target file open at a time.
+As such it is possible to merge hundreds of `Pdf` into one, keeping only a single source at a time and the target file open.